Outsourcing Sales for Your Company: The Complete Guide

 Aside from that:

 Be sure to provide positive feedback when possible and be neutral when giving negative feedback.
-Be flexible in your demands, and always leave the door open for communication to allow the outsourced sales provider to explain themselves.
+Be flexible and always leave the door open for communication to allow the outsourced sales provider to explain their methods.

 What are the most common reasons that sales outsourcing fails?